pcan/spring-integration-amqp-exception-test/README.md

 Test project for remote exception handling using Spring Integration AMQP.
 This implementation uses direct reply-to mechanism in order to decouple client and server.

+## Build and run

+Build with `mvn clean install` and run `MainServer` (you can stop it with Enter key), then `MainClient`.
+The client will send a "valid" request first, then an invalid one that will raise an exception on the server.
+The exception will be wrapped in a response message and will be rethrown on the client side, just like a RPC.

 ## Server config

 - `error-channel`: this channel catches errors and forward them to the `ErrorHandler`.